 How to Sign Up Someone for Spam Texts: A Sneaky Prank Guide

-They clog up inboxes and waste time.
+They crowd our inboxes and can waste precious time.

-alt=”A phone with a spam text message notification next to a sign-up form”>
+A phone with a spam text message notification next to a sign-up form

 Key Takeaways